AIS-Package/ais-package.github.io/docs/advanced-guides/Base Classes Reference/nsa.md

 ---
 sidebar_position: 1
-title: aisp._base Class
+title: Negative Selection Base
-sidebar_label: Class - Base.
+sidebar_label: Negative Selection
-lastUpdatedAt: 2023/06/04
+lastUpdatedAt: 2025/04/04
 author: João Paulo
 ---

-# aisp._base Class
+# NSA._base Class

 The ``_Base`` class contains utility functions with the ``protected`` modifier that can be inherited by various classes for ease of use.
 It includes functions for distance calculation, data separation to improve training and prediction efficiency, accuracy measurement and other functions.